akrodger/brams-math-methods/README.md

 ----------------------------
 | Section 0: Library Usage |
 ----------------------------
-Library Dependencies: Nothing other than gcc and make
+Library Dependencies: Nothing other than gcc and make.
+Program located in folder bmm.

 Usage: